coddle-cpp/coddle/README.md

 ### debug
 Sets the level of optimization and symbols.
-If debug set optimization is disabled and symbols are included to the binary.
+If debug set optimization is disabled and symbols are included in the binary.

 Default value: ```false```